Test your skills at home and overseas as you learn how to produce accurate intelligence from imagery, electronic signals and geospatial information.

 Job on deployment

 At times you may be called upon to deploy on operations at short notice and to work shifts.
 Such is the varied and dynamic nature of the role that no day is ever the same as an Intelligence Specialist.
-You may be supporting a Economic Zone Patrol around New Zealand one day, and deployed overseas the next working a multi national exercise involving aircraft, ships and land forces.
+You may be supporting an Economic Zone Patrol around New Zealand one day, and deployed overseas the next working a multinational exercise involving aircraft, ships and land forces.